 Use a light red like a Rioja or Pinot Noir.
-The wine produces a brilliant color and intense depth of flavor.
-Choice a wine you would drink.
+The wine produces brilliant color and intense depth of flavor.
+Choose a wine you would drink.
 You don’t want to ruin your high-quality seafood with lousy wine.

 My Seafood Cioppino Recipe, is a culmination of what I considered the highlights in several different recipes I found.
 I hope you enjoy it as much as I do!

 - Fresh Thyme